Updated 4/27/18 to confirm Microsoft has released two new updates designed to mitigate Spectre variant 2.

 - Additional fixes to come: Microsoft and Amazon have also announced scheduled downtime and updates of their cloud services so that clients can focus on securing AWS and Azure security.
 Additional updates from a wide range of products and services are expected to be rolled out.
 A list of advisories and notices can be found at Bleeping Computer.

 - What to do now: Don’t panic.
 Take the time to properly assess, test, and carefully implement OS and firmware updates as they are made available.
-You can find a list of updates and potential issues associated with them here.
 Microsoft has also issued guidance for Windows users here).
 In addition, experts are advising turning on-site isolation in Chrome and Firefox to prevent malicious websites from exploiting these flaws.

 - UPDATE: AV incompatibility with Windows 10 patch: Microsoft is reporting compatibility issues with a number of antivirus products.
 To help prevent errors, the company is only rolling out the Windows security update to devices with AV software that is confirmed to be compatible.

 - ” v:shapes=”Text_x0020_Box_x0020_2″>More to come: This post will be updated as new information arrives.
 Scroll to the bottom of the post for the latest updates.

 After rumors began circulating and initial details were leaked, on Wednesday cybersecurity researchers officially disclosed details surrounding two critical vulnerabilities affecting Intel, AMD, and ARM processors (CPUs).

 Dubbed Meltdown (CVE-2017-5754) and Spectre (CVE-2017-5753 and CVE-2017-5715), these hardware bugs can allow malicious programs to steal data from the memory of other programs, potentially putting a wide variety of sensitive information such as stored passwords, crypto-keys, and files at risk.